beakbahama/log/docs/chins.md

 ## Planned Additions
 - **Multimedia Resources**: Relevant videos, pictures, diagrams, and interactive media that can provide a richer, more engaging exploration of the topics covered.

-- **Case Studies: Experiences with Chin Sensations**: Narratives and anonymous case studies that illustrate how various individuals have experienced chin-related phenomena, broadening the narrative with empirical support.
+- **Case Studies: Experiences with Chin Sensations**: Narratives and anonymous case studies that illustrate how various individuals have experienced chin-related phenomena.

 - **Understanding the Physical Basis of Chin Sensations**: Explore the neurological and physical mechanisms behind chin sensations.